 - and is technically efficient with the ability to optimise and grow digitally speaking

 Businesses in today’s world need to be digital first.
-So trying to hold back on investing on your website and digital marketing will prevent your business growth.
+So trying to hold back on investing in your website and digital marketing will prevent your business growth.
 Online AND offline!

-The question of how much does a website cost should not only look at the upfront costs.
+The question of how much a website costs should not only look at the upfront costs.
 You should also consider the ongoing costs too, to ensure your website continues to perform for you.
-You should be consulted on the on-going changes and updates needed.
+You should be consulted on the ongoing changes and updates needed.
 See a website more like a flower that just keeps blooming, rather than a static one-off job.